research-software-directory/research-software-directory/README.md

 - Output includes all the things we produced, be it code, data, videos, documentation, papers, posters, demos, etc.
-- Impact includes things we did not produce but that makes use of things we produced, e.g. a paper written by an external party which uses software developed by us.
+- Impact includes things we did not produce but that makes use of things we produced, e.g. a paper, data or software created by an external party which uses software developed by us

 So, if you have a new blog post, new paper, or a new screencast that you want to add as a mention to a product page, you need to add the new item to Zotero (and